itsHazeyo/Midnight-Club-Unlimited-Handling-Overhaul/README.md

 2. add "start YOURCHOICE" to your server config

+3. ?????

-3. Enjoy!
+4. Enjoy!

-Optional/bug fix: If LS Customs doesn't work you'll need the carcol.meta/carvariation.metas copy all the files out of the "Full package" folder and put them in your unlimited resources

-If you have any of the DLC vehicle addon packs remove 'vehicles.meta' and 'handling.meta' lines from their respective fxmanifest.lua and merge them with the one provided along with your carcol/variation.metas, Also set this higher than the DLCs in your load order

 SPECIAL NOTE:

-From now on I will be pre-releasing the mod on my patreon about one month in advance before I update it on here to gta5-mods.com https://www.patreon.com/midnightclubunlimited
+From now on I will be pre-releasing the mod on my Patreon/GitHub about one month in advance before I update it on gta5-mods.com https://www.patreon.com/midnightclubunlimited

 Also if you could subscribe, I already know I got your like 😋